data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-staging-layer-landing-area.md

-# Design Pattern - Staging Layer - Staging Area Guidelines
+# Design Pattern - Staging Layer - Landing Area Guidelines

+> [!WARNING]
+> This design pattern requires a major update to refresh the content.

 ## Purpose